How to Apply

 Offers of admission are typically extended in late January.
 Admitted students are invited to attend a hosted two-day open house, usually scheduled for late February or early March.
-For 2021, hosted visit for admitted graduate students is scheduled for March 1 and 2.
+For 2022, hosted visit for admitted graduate students is scheduled for February 28 and March 1.
 During the visit, prospective students will have the opportunity to attend classes, meet faculty and students, and tour facilities.
 Financial support for matriculating students is confirmed by early June; students also receive at that time information about campus orientations.
 Incoming students will meet with the Graduate Admission and Advising Committee in August to discuss and confirm enrollment and advising and review any outstanding questions about the program and the department.

 1 BEGIN the UA Graduate College Application

 Prospective students must complete an application to the University of Arizona Graduate College as well as to the Department of Planetary Sciences.
 These applications are combined into one online application.
 There is an application fee.

 The Department of Planetary Sciences application deadline for Fall 2024 is 5:00p.m.
 MST on December 8, 2023.
 This applies to both DOMESTIC and INTERNATIONAL students.